 All Change at the Ypres Tower!

-Come and see the latest improvements for yourself.
-And visit the just- opened Women’s Tower to learn about life as a woman prisoner nearly two centuries ago.
+You can click on 3 different photos on the Home Page slideshow to find out more but better yet, come and see the latest improvements for yourself.
+Be sure to visit the just- opened Women’s Tower to learn about life as a woman prisoner nearly two centuries ago!

 You’ve probably already read about the arrival of the iron cage with the skeleton of John Breads in the very cell where he awaited his fate.
 (Kids love it!)
 The story is there too, and it’s also told in John Ryan’s book Murder in the Churchyard which is on sale at the Tower.